Happy Webs

 Frequently asked questions

-Is WordPress still good in 2025?
+Is WordPress still good for small businesses?

 Yes, WordPress is still a solid platform when built and maintained properly.
 The key word is “maintained” — WordPress sites need regular updates to stay secure and functional.
 If you’re willing to keep on top of maintenance (or pay someone to), WordPress remains a capable option for business websites.